Mutations of splitting maximal modifying modules: The case of reflexive polygons: Preliminaries

 \subsection{Maximal modifying modules}

 Let $R$ be a commutative Noetherian ring.
 In this paper, we denote the $R$-dual functor by

 We say that $M\in\mc R$ is \emph{reflexive} if the natural morphism $M\rightarrow M^{**}$ is an isomorphism.
 We denote $\refl R$ to be the category of reflexive $R$-modules.
-Let $(R,\fkm)$ be a commutative Noetherian local ring.
+Let $(R,\fkm)$ be a $d$-dimansional commutative Noetherian local ring.
 For $M\in\mc R$, we define the \emph{depth} of $M$ as

-We say $M$ is a \emph{maximal Cohen-Macaulay module} (= \emph{MCM module}) if $\depth_RM=\dim R$.
-When $R$ is non-local, we say $M$ is an MCM module if $M_\fkp$ is an MCM module for all $\fkp\in\Spec R$.
+We say that $M$ is a \emph{maximal Cohen-Macaulay module} (= \emph{MCM module}) if $\depth_RM=d$.
+When $R$ is non-local, we say that $M$ is an MCM module if $M_\fkp$ is an MCM module for all $\fkp\in\Spec R$.
 Furthermore, we say that $R$ is a \emph{Cohen-Macaulay ring} (= \emph{CM ring}) if $R$ is an MCM $R$-module.
-We denote $\CM R$ to be the category of maximal Cohen-Macaulay $R$-modules.
-We say a ring $R$ is \emph{equi-codimensional} if every maximal ideals have the same height.
+We denote $\CM R$ to be the category of MCM $R$-modules.
+We say that a ring $R$ is \emph{equi-codimensional} if every maximal ideals have the same height.
 For example, all domains finitely generated over a field are equi-codimensional \cite[13.4]{Eis}.
 Also, we consider the notion of (singular) $d$-Calabi-Yau rings.
-Originally, these rings are defined by a functorial condition, but we consider the characterization of these rings due to \cite[Proposition~3.10]{IR} as the definition in this paper.
+Originally, these rings are defined by a functorial condition, but we adopt the characterization of these rings due to \cite[Proposition~3.10]{IR} as the definition in this paper.